kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ### Parameters object in the Headless CMS supported in the Console UI

 In the previous release we introduced a new field in the DocsTopic CR that allows you to provide custom parameters that later on, supported by the presentation layer, can modify the rendering options.
-After getting your feedback we renamed the fieled from **metadata** to **parameters** and enabled its support in the Console UI.
+After getting your feedback we renamed the field from **metadata** to **parameters** and enabled its support in the Console UI.

 From now on, once you provide the **spec.sources.parameters.disableRelativeLinks** parameter for a Markdown source, the UI disables relative links and informs about it in a tooltip.
 This applies to a use case in which you render Markdown documentation that you do not own and that has some broken relative links.
 This is the only use case we support so far, but if you see other applications, please let us know.
 You can contact us on Slack or submit a GitHub issue.